AntelopeIO/leap/docs/02_cleos/03_command-reference/get/transaction-status.md

 ## Description

-Gets current blockchain state and, if available, transaction information given the transaction id
+Gets current blockchain state and, if available, transaction information given the transaction id.

+For query to work, the transaction finality status feature must be enabled by configuring the chain plugin with the config option "--transaction-finality-status-max-storage-size-gb <size>" in nodeos.

 ## Position Parameters